ActiveBrainAtlas/MouseBrainAtlas_dev/doc/docker/README.md

 ## Download the initial script

-Enter in the multiline command below into your linux terminal while you are logged into your user account.
+Enter in the multiline command below into your linux terminal while you are logged into your user account (you can copy and paste the entire chunk).
 It will create a directory called "atlas_docker_demo" in your home folder and copy the shell script "run_docker.sh" into it.

+__Command 1:__
 ```
 cd ~ && \
 mkdir -p ./atlas_docker_demo/ && \